mono/CppSharp/README.md

-CppSharp is a collection of libraries for working with C++ code from high-level languages.

-It has multiple use cases, from parsing C++ code to automatically generating bindings for wrapping C/C++ native code allowing interoperability with high-level languages.
-The supported target languages at present are C# (hence the name of the project) and C++/CLI.
+CppSharp is a tool and set of libraries to turn existing native C/C++ libraries into libraries that can be consumed by other languages (such as C#).

-This can be used to consume an existing native library in your high-level code or add scripting support to a native codebase.
+It is a tool that takes C/C++ header and library files and generates the necessary glue to surface the native API as a managed API.
+Such an API can be used to consume an existing native library in your high-level code or add scripting support to a native codebase.

+The supported target languages at present are C# and C++/CLI.

+It can also be used as a library to parse native code into a syntax tree with a rich declaration and type information model.

 1. [Libraries](#libraries)
 2. [Documentation](#documentation)